How to Get Recommended by Gemini AI | 2026 Guide

 1. Build a Strong Entity with Structured Data

 Pro tip: Add a /llms.txt file to your site.
 This is a simple text file that tells AI crawlers which pages are most important.
-It's becoming a standard signal for generative engines.
+It's becoming a standard signal for generative engines like Gemini, ChatGPT, and Perplexity.
+Research from Forrester highlights that structured data is the single most influential factor for AI citation frequency.

 3. Leverage Google's Ecosystem